-Figure 7: Variability of clustering overlap for each candidate variable
+Figure 5: Variability of clustering overlap for each candidate variable

 As mentioned earlier, partitional time series clustering is a stochastic algorithm and performance of the model is affected by different seeds point as well as centroid and distance measures.
-Table 1 demonstrates variability in clusters’ overlap using five different partitional time series clustering’s setups (centroid and distance measures) for each data points.
-Among the variables, “peak jerk mean” and “angle back bent mean” have low variability while “time standard deviation” have the highest variability.
+The previous table demonstrates variability in clusters’ overlap using top three partitional time series clustering’s setups (centroid and distance measures) for each starting time stamps senatrios.
+Among the variables, “peak jerk mean” and “time standard deviation” have high variability while “distance standard deviation” and “angle back bent mean” have the highest variability.
 Although an extensive data is gathered for each subject, an increase in the population test data sets will likely help with better understanding the cause for high variability among some of the chosen clustering outcomes.

-These results demonstrate that clustering with peak jerk value could yield high overlap with Borg’s value with low variability.
-Also, clustering the subjects by “peak jerk mean” from earliest time points yield a higher accordance with the actual fatigue “Borg’s value”.
-The best five combinations of the clusters (starting time point is the first collected data) are selected for voting if a subject belong to a cluster.
-These five combinations yielded the highest accordance between peak jerk value and Borg’s value.
-These combinations classified the subjects into two groups, and mean of the clusters’ time series represent the clusters.
+These results demonstrate that clustering with sensor data could yield high overlap with Borg’s value with low variability.
+Also, there is no evidence if starting from which starting time stamp might yield a higher accordance with the actual fatigue “Borg’s value”.
+The best three combinations of the clusters (starting time point is the first collected data) are selected for voting if a subject belong to a cluster.
+These three combinations yielded the highest accordance between peak jerk value and Borg’s value.
+These combinations classified the subjects into two groups.
+Then predictability of the subjects is evaluated by using subjects’ variables.
+Four well known machine learning algorithms of SVM, LR, NNET, and TAN are utilized to predict clusters label.
+The following table demonstrates average performance of all the mentioned machine learning algorithms.